 The Creator Hat Stack: The Skills You’re Already Using (Even as a Beginner)

 Jack Righteous note: You don’t need to master all of this today.
 Most creators only focus on two or three hats at a time.
-The goal is awareness—so you stop blaming yourself for “not being consistent” when the real issue is that you’re doing the work of a whole team.
+The goal is awareness—so you stop blaming yourself for “not being consistent” when the real issue is load.

 What the “Creator Hat Stack” means